Exploring Magnetic Fields in Molecular Clouds through Denoising Diffusion Probabilistic Models: Conclusions

 In a forthcoming companion paper, we will apply the 3-channel DDPM trained in this study to real observational datasets of molecular clouds, including from the Polarized Light from Massive Protoclusters (POLIMAP) survey \citep{2024ApJ...967..157L}, which has used SOFIA-HAWC+ to map the polarized dust continuum emission of a sample of Infrared Dark Clouds (IRDCs), to systematically measure the magnetic field strength in these regions via DCF-type methods.

-D.X. acknowledges support from the Virginia Initiative on Cosmic Origins (VICO).
+{We express our gratitude to the anonymous referee for their valuable comments and suggestions, which have significantly enhanced the quality of this paper.} D.X. acknowledges support from the Virginia Initiative on Cosmic Origins (VICO).
 D.X. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number 568580].
 D.X. also acknowledges support from the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship Program, a program of Schmidt Sciences.
 J.C.T. acknowledges support from NSF grant AST-2009674 and ERC Advanced grant MSTAR.
 J.K. acknowledges funding from the Chalmers Astrophysics and Space Sciences Summer (CASSUM) program.
 The authors acknowledge Research Computing at The University of Virginia for providing computational resources and technical support that have contributed to the results reported within this publication.
 The authors further acknowledge the use of NASA High-End Computing (HEC) resources through the NASA Advanced Supercomputing (NAS) division at Ames Research Center to support this work.